 Some people find moving to another place a great event, while others have the opposite feeling.
-Kings’ team experienced the only successful period in its history in the original place of residence – in the town of Rochester in the west of the state of New York.
+Kings’ team experienced the only successful period in its history in the original place of residence – in Rochester’s town in the west of New York.

 Sacramento Kings is one of the oldest basketball teams.
-It was founded as a semi-professional team back in the early 1920s in the city of Rochester, New York.
+It was founded as a semi-professional team in the early 1920s in Rochester, New York.
 In 1945, Rochester Royals club declared to the NLB, and three years later, it moved to the BAA, due to the merger of the BAA and the NBL.
-The name Royals was chosen because it won the competition for the name of the team, conducted by a local newspaper.
+The name Royals was chosen because it won the competition for the team’s name, conducted by a local newspaper.
 A 15-year-old Richard Peat suggested the name for the team.
 In 1949, the Rochester Royals club became the part of the NBA.
 The colors immediately were changed to royal blue and white.

 In Rochester, the club won the league championship twice (first the NBL, then the NBA), but by 1957 it had outgrown its modest homeland and left for a larger city – Cincinnati.
 The name wasn’t changed (and even was written on the emblem twice), and the colors initially remained blue-white, until red was added to them.
 A version with a vertical inscription was also tested.
 But in the early 70s, it was replaced with a more familiar copy.